Moffein/SniperClassic/Release/README.md

 - Steady Aim
 	- Fixed camera issues with Frost Relic.
+	- Removed cooldown.
+	- Backup Mags now increase max charge capacity.
+		- +3s charge duration, +200% max charge damage.
+			- The 300% number in the skill description corresponds to a 3x multiplier, 1x + 2x, with extra stocks adding on an additional +2x
+	- Now only stuns when fully charged.

+	*Being unable to use the scope without wasting a cooldown felt awkward, and after playtesting with this, I've found that removing the cooldown doesn't actually make too much of a difference balancewise.*

 - Military Training (Backflip)
 	- Now automatically activates sprint when used.